meizu-m86/android_vendor_meizu_m86/README.md

 Meizu PRO5

-This branch is for building CyanogenMod/LineageOS 14.1 ROMS
+This branch is for building LineageOS 15.1 ROMS